-No significant new contingencies have been identified during the last year, though one case of legal costs was outstanding at year-end for which a £28,000 provision has been made.
+One pension contingencies have been identified during the last year and one case of legal costs was outstanding at year-end for which a £51,000 provision has been made.

 Pension Scheme Assets and Liabilities

 The pension liability is based on an actuarial valuation and represents the benefits that have been accrued by members of the local government pension scheme.